 We couldn’t agree more.
 When we started on our path to financial independence and retirement by our daughter’s 3rd birthday, we built a simple little spreadsheet.
 For every purchase, we calculated how much time it added to our path to retiring from our jobs.
 It became a fundamental component of The Plan.
 We used this simple little calculator to give us a sense of how much of our lives each purchase was costing us:

 Anytime anyone tells you that a few dollars here or there don’t make a difference just whip this out.
 Even small purchases can make a substantial difference to your life.
 The numbers I’ll highlight below are for a household making around the median of $50k in the US and spending around $36k per year with a $100k in net worth already.

-Daily $5 Latte at Starbucks – retirement and financial independence delayed by 323 days for a jolt of caffeine
+Daily $5 Latte at Starbucks – retirement and financial independence delayed by one year for a jolt of caffeine

-One Ford F-150 King Ranch – 955 days added to your working life for a gas guzzling monster (and this isn’t even counting the fuel costs)
+One Ford F-150 King Ranch – three years added to your working life

-$100 extra in groceries each month for ‘fancy stuff’ – 51 weeks of your life for some tasty cheese
+$100 extra in groceries each month for ‘fancy stuff’ – one year of your life

 Monthly $50 manicures – 0.5 years for shiny nails instead of time to spend with each other